All Products

 • If you have created a monitor for the table, the setting of the table partition that you specify in the Data Range parameter during the monitor configuration no longer takes effect for the table after you configure this parameter.
 The rule determines the table partition to be checked based on the setting of WHERE in the SQL statement.

-If you already created monitoring rules for the selected table in Data Quality, you can import the rules to clone the rules.
-If you did not create monitoring rules for the table, you can create monitoring rules for the table in Data Quality.
-For more information, see Configure a monitoring rule for a single table.
+If monitoring rules for the target table already exist in the Data Quality module, you can import them to quickly clone the rules.
+If no rules exist, you must first create them in the Data Quality module.
+For more information, see Configure rules for a single table.

 Note